zhaaaa7/javascript/ajax/ajax.md

 The fetch() function
 * creates a request object using the information provided to it
 * sends that request object to the URL provided
-* returns a Promise that ultimately resolves to a response object, which contains a lot of information, including (if everything went well), the information requested.
+* returns a Promise that ultimately resolves to a **response object**, which contains a lot of information, including (if everything went well), the information requested.

 2. We chain a .then() method to the closing parentheses of the fetch() function.
 This is **where the asynchronicity of JavaScript comes in** - the fetch() function makes the request and returns the response, and **we don't call the function that will handle the response until it has been received**.